 Nature and function of the gene; emphasis on the molecular basis of inheritance and gene expression in prokaryotes and eukaryotes.
 Prerequisites: BIO 340; a course in organic chemistry.

 BIO 465 Neurophysiology (3)

-Detailed treatment of cellular and organismal neurophysiology and nervous system functioning.
+summer; selected semesters Detailed treatment of cellular and organismal neurophysiology and nervous system functioning.
 Prerequisite: BIO 360/361 or instructor approval.

 BIO 471 Ornithology (3)